Module 5 - COLREGs

 Rule 18 — Responsibilities Between Vessels

-The hierarchy (most burdened to least): Power-driven vessels give way to sailing vessels, vessels engaged in fishing, vessels not under command (NUC), vessels restricted in ability to manoeuvre (RAM), and vessels constrained by draught (CBD).
+Power-driven and sailing vessels have specific keep-clear duties towards vessels engaged in fishing, vessels not under command (NUC), and vessels restricted in ability to manoeuvre (RAM).
+A vessel constrained by her draught displays special signals and must navigate with particular caution; other vessels should avoid impeding her where depth, the fairway, or the channel limits her movement.
 Remember: a sailing vessel using its engine is a power-driven vessel.

 - A sailing vessel with engine running is POWER-DRIVEN